Krishwaidande/Shell-Scripting/docs/server-statistics.md

 For learning purposes, it is good to create small scripts and use it to make daily tasks simple.

+Future Enhancements:

+- Sent this report on the email.

+- Trigger the email when server resources are on its peak.

 ### Happy learning !!!!